Battling America's Opioid Epidemic with Pharmacy Data AnalyticsRetail

 Knowing this, one of the leading retail pharmacies in the US decided to take advantage of modern technologies by replacing their legacy reporting tool with a more robust data analytics solution.
 In defining their requirements, they determined that they wanted a solution with a vertical focus, meaning a vendor with insight into both the world of retail and pharmacy, that could protect pharmacy assets, while improving efficiency of field investigators and improving the quality of their case analysis.
 Recognizing that historical data helps investigators better identify and predict diversion patterns, they also hoped to find a solution that could house more than a years’ worth of exception data.
 Lastly, the solution had to easily scale to meet rapidly changing regulatory requirements and be easily accessible to other departments such as Rx Operations, Government Affairs, and Internal Assurance.

-This retailer chose Agilence’s Data Analytics for Pharmacies software, 20/20 Rx™.
-Today, the organization uses 20/20 to house more than 13 terabytes (TBs) of data — with volumes growing daily.
+This retailer chose Agilence Analytics for Pharmacies as their software.
+Today, the organization uses Agilence to house more than 13 terabytes (TBs) of data — with volumes growing daily.
 With this data, the organization’s analysts and investigators can detect, prevent, and respond to drug diversions, identify suspicious employee activity, and find ways to avoid physical and financial shrink.

 A User-Friendly Analytical Solution